dquinta1/SocialMediaApp-backend/README.md

 ### TODOs (by priority)

-#### Validate Feed Actions

-- Unit test to validate GET /headline
-- Unit test to validate PUT /headline
-- Unit test to validate GET /articles
-- Unit test to validate GET /articles/id
-- Unit test to validate POST /article

-#### Implement Endpoints

-- GET /headline/:user? returns the headline messages for requested users
-- PUT /headline updates the headline message
-- GET /articles returns articles for logged in user
-- POST /article returns an array of articles with newly added article
-- implement GET /articles and GET /articles/:id as one endpoint not two

 #### Implement file/image upload functionality

 - POST /article returns an array of articles with newly added article